 - Required position of equipment on a motorcycle;

-- Sale of motorcycle helmets that don’t comply with DMV requirements; and,
+- Sale of motorcycle helmets that do not comply with DMV requirements; and,

 - Riding bicycles within bike lanes.

 8.1 Required position of equipment on a motorcycle